 Three new Mutt Mitt pet waste stations were ordered in the spring of 2016 and installed by the Parks, Recreation, and Tourism Department.
+Similarly, five more were ordered and installed in this Permit Year 4.

-In addition, over the next 5 years, 18 additional dog waste stations will be installed (20%/ year), per the Dog Waste Station Phasing Schedule, provided on the compact disk included with the MS4 Annual Report in the folder titled TMDLs, sub-folder T-7.
+In addition, over the next 4 years, 13 additional dog waste stations will be installed (20%/ year), per the Dog Waste Station Phasing Schedule, provided on the compact disk included with the MS4 Annual Report in the folder titled TMDLs, sub-folder T-7.
 An edited version follows: